Alternative Text Materials

 We will also search in our in-house archive of texts to see if we already have available a licensed alternate format of any of the books for which you have requested conversions.

-When your texts have been converted, the Technology Access Assistant will email you directly with instructions about how to access them.
+When your texts have been converted, we will email you directly with instructions about how to access them.

 Manually Converting Books

 If we cannot obtain the books from the publishers and do not have access to them in our archive, we can manually scan and convert them to an electronic format.
 This process requires that the bookbinding be cut off to allow the pages to be scanned and that it be replaced with a spiral binding.
 Not all textbooks can be manually converted.
-Contact the Technology Access Assistant at [email protected] to identify if your textbook can be converted.
+Contact us at [email protected] to identify if your textbook can be converted.

-If it becomes evident that this is the only option for text conversion, the Technology Access Assistant will contact you via email to gain your permission to have your book(s) cut.
+If it becomes evident that this is the only option for text conversion, we will contact you via email to gain your permission to have your book(s) cut.
 We will not pursue this option without your explicit approval.

 Upon being rebound, the original hardcopy textbook(s) will be returned to you, and you will be able to sell the book(s) back to the university bookstore at the end of the semester, should you wish to do so.